Harald V

 A member of the House of Glücksburg, Harald was the third child and only son of King Olav V of Norway and Princess Märtha of Sweden.
 He was second in the line of succession at the time of his birth, behind his father.
 In 1940, as a result of the German occupation during World War II, the royal family went into exile.
 Harald spent part of his childhood in Sweden and the United States.
 He returned to Norway in 1945, and subsequently studied for periods at the University of Oslo, the Norwegian Military Academy, and Balliol College, Oxford.
 A keen sportsman, Harald represented Norway in sailing at the 1964, 1968, and 1972 Olympic Games, and later became patron of World Sailing.

-Key events in Harald's reign were the start of the 21st century and third millennium and the 2011 Norway attacks.
-During his reign, he has also suffered from health problems, with his son, Crown Prince Haakon, acting as regent four times between 2003 and 2024.
+During his reign, he has also suffered from health problems, with his son, Crown Prince Haakon, acting as regent five times between 2003 and 2026.
 Since 2024, Harald has been Norway's oldest-reigning monarch, surpassing his father; since the death of Elizabeth II in 2022, he is also the oldest-reigning monarch in Europe.

 Biography from the Wikipedia article Harald V. Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.